DeenAhmed/EKRoyals/README.md

 ## Aim of the site

-The client has stated they they wanted a new website to be able to showcase an overview of their club and have asked for this to be designed to the following specifications;
+The client has stated they wanted a new website to be able to showcase an overview of their club and have asked for this to be designed to the following specifications;

 A website to showcase the offerings of a Youth Basketball Club based in East Kilbride, Glasgow.
 The primary aim of the website is to showcase the Club and what activities they offer.